VHDPlus/vhdplus-website/docs/community/logic_analyzer.md

 ![Light Tracker](/img/community/Pv_spiflash_windows10.png)

-In this tutorial you learn how to convert FPGA into a Logic Analyzer.
-Because of the high performance even sample rates of 200MHz and more would be possible.
+In this tutorial you learn how to convert an FPGA into a Logic Analyzer.
+Because of the high performance, even sample rates of 200MHz and more would be possible.
 And if you would buy a logic analyzer with this sample rates, you would have to spend more than 100€.

 The code in this tutorial allows 200MHz and the usage of PulseView that also has a wide range of features to analyze your results.